To support students Global Opportunities there is a range of support in terms of Fees, Finance and Funding:

 Summer Schools: There is currently no specific funding for Summer Schools, however, some of our formal university partners offer discounted fees or waivers.
 These will be listed on the Summer Schools page.

 Turing Scheme: Through the Turing Scheme Durham will seek to make funding available for short-term opportunities that have a positive impact in terms of educational attainment, social mobility or employability.
 This may include: summer schools, volunteering or internships (non-exhaustive list).
-We are awaiting confirmation about exactly what we may fund and will advertise any Turing supported opportunities on the GO pages.
+These will be advertised on the GO webpages.

 Students from disadvantaged student groups or with special educational needs or disabilities (SEND) needs may be eligible to receive additional funding to support a Global Opportunity